matejkaf/Doc/Java_3/04_Arrays_en/04_ArraysList.md

 ## Output

-For ArrayList's there is an extraordinary easy why to print out the content:
+For ArrayList's there is an extraordinary easy way to print out the content:

 ```java
 System.out.println(alist);